CodingGarden/seedling-school-01-frontend-project/README.md

 ## In Scope

 You can use 3rd party javascript libraries for:

 * Data Visualization
 * Maps
 * pdf renderer

 ## Out of Scope

+You should not have any of these things in your project, (To help with consistent project feedback / project feasiblity):

 * User Login
 * Custom Backend API (Like express / django etc.)